stone-lang/stone/README.md

 Binaries are located in the `bin` directory:

-* `stone` - the main executable
+* `stone`
-    * `stone eval` - output the result of each top-level expression
+    * `stone eval` - Output the result of each top-level expression (non-interactive REPL)
-    * `stone repl` - accept manual input, and show the result of each line
+    * `stone repl` - Accept interactive manual input, and show the result of each top-level expression
-    * `stone verify` - check that results of top-level expressions match expectations in comments
+    * `stone verify` - Verify that results of top-level expressions match expectations in comments
+    * `stone parse` - Output the parse tree

 License